Welcome to the International Internships for Indigenous Youth Program (IIIY)

 not be a university graduate—graduate of a degree or diploma program from a university.

 please note that Indigenous youth with a CEGEP or technical college diploma are eligible to apply!

 This year's internship runs from August to December 2019.
-Deadline to apply is March 24th 2019.
+Applications for this year have now closed

 Dylan Letendre, IIIY Program Manager: